rubyreferences/rubyref/language/methods-call.md

 end
 ```

-You can convert a proc or lambda to a block argument with the `&`
+You can convert a proc or lambda to a block argument with the `&` (block
-operator:
+conversion) operator:

 ```ruby